khakhalin/notes/keywords/git.md

 The concept of a **detached HEAD**: when HEAD points to an old commit.
 In this situation you cannot commit anything, as there's no branch to commit to (committing can only be done to the end of a branch).
 You can however create a new branch form this point in the past, and commit to it.
 Typically, you do: `git checkout HEAD~1` (or whatever number of commits that you want to go back), and then once you travel back in time, create a branch.
 Alternatively, `git checkout <commit_id>`, where commit ids can be taken from `git log`.

+To return to the present after traveling to the past with `git checkout HEAD~1`, type `git switch -`.

 To go back, just do `git switch master` (or some other branch) - and it will reset HEAD to the latest commit.

 To clone a remote branch that doesn’t yet exist locally, do this: